sCrypt-Inc/scryptTS-docs/docs/getting-started/built-ins.md

 ### Bytes Operation

-- `int2ByteString(n: bigint, size?: bigint): ByteString` If not passing `size`,  the number `n` is converted to a `ByteString` with as few bytes as possible.
-Otherwise, converts the number `n` to a `ByteString` of the specified size, including the sign bit, fails if the number cannot be accommodated.
+- `int2ByteString(n: bigint, size?: bigint): ByteString` If `size` is omitted, convert `n` is converted to a `ByteString` in [sign-magnitude](https://en.wikipedia.org/wiki/Signed_number_representations#Sign%E2%80%93magnitude) little endian format, with as few bytes as possible (a.k.a., minimally encoded).
+Otherwise, converts the number `n` to a `ByteString` of the specified size, including the sign bit; fails if the number cannot be accommodated.

 ```typescript
 // as few bytes as possible